Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **Define your own versions of Screen and Window_mgr in which clear is a member of Window_mgr and a friend of Screen.**

 [7.32 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%207.%20Classes/Codes/7.32%20Solution.hpp)

+## Exercise 7.33

+**What would happen if we gave Screen a size member defined as follows?
+Fix any problems you identify.**